LuluLCZ/gatsby_netlify_test/content/blog/hello-world/index.md

 ---
-title: Hello World
+title: Hello World, Edit
 date: 2015-05-01T22:12:03.284Z
-description: Hello World
+description: Hello World, Edit
 ---
 This is my first post on my new fake blog!
 How exciting!
+Edit

 I'm sure I'll write a lot more interesting things in the future.